-As a result, you can use this VPN to access restricted content regardless of where you’re located while also protecting your devices, data, and activity from hackers, trackers or surveillance.
+As a result, you can use this VPN to access restricted content regardless of where you’re located while also protecting multiple devices and threats from hackers, trackers, or surveillance.

-We wholly advise you to give PIA a try, as we tested it and can guarantee that it successfully unblocks YouTube TV, no matter where you are.
+We wholly advise you to give NordVPN a try, as we tested it and can guarantee that it successfully unblocks YouTube TV, no matter where you are.

 There are only a select few VPNs that work with the streaming service seamlessly, so it might not be easy for you to find them, and that’s why we came to your help with this recommendation.

-Private Internet AccessGet PIA to watch YouTube TV local channels without restrictions when travelling across the US or abroad.
+NordVPNGet this VPN to watch YouTube TV local channels without restrictions when traveling across the US or abroad.